Veterans Entrepreneurship Boot Camp

 Edit videos with Adobe Premier Pro

-Adobe Premier Pro has a professional video editing software that used to edit videos in several formats.
+Adobe Premier Pro has a professional video editing software that is used to edit videos in several formats.
 Participants will learn to use the software to help create marketing videos.

 Create vector logo using Adobe Photoshop